Smoking and Drinking: A Dangerous Combo for your Body

 It has been discovered that both chronic smoking and drinking together causes linked and unlinked injuries to the brain.
 These are both functional and neurobiological injuries.
 This is bad news for alcoholics, as they usually not only drink in excess; they often smoke in excess as well.

 Every day more and more people try their best to quit smoking, but not everybody is successful.
 One of the biggest problems people face when they decide to quit smoking is drinking.

-In fact, many people who have successfully quit smoking find themselves picking up the habit again the minute they pick up a drink.
+In fact, many people who have successfully quit smoking find themselves picking up the habit again the minute they pick up a drink, even if they have the best vape with them to stave off temptation.
 Luckily, you don’t have to fight a losing battle.
 There is a myriad of ways tackle the issue of drinking while you are trying to quit smoking.

 If you are not a drinker or you don’t ever plan on drinking, you obviously won’t have any problems.
 You are one of the lucky few who will never know how hard it is to say no to a cigarette after having a drink or two with friends.
-You won’t be tempted by the smell of cigarette smoke as you walk into a bar.
+You won’t be tempted by the smell of cigarette smoke as you walk into a bar or the vapor coming from an oil vape pen.
 If you are not a drinker and never plan to be a drinker, congratulations!
 You have one of the easiest roads ahead when compared to the rest.

 Now, if you have drunk before and are trying to quit smoking, you are going to fall into one of four categories: a social drinker, a problem drinker, an active alcoholic, or a recovering alcoholic.
 No matter what group you fall into, quitting smoking around the lure of alcohol is going to present a problem.
 However, there is hope if you truly want to quit.
 Read the section below that describes your current relationship with alcohol, each section gives tips to how you can proceed given your situation.